tock/tock/doc/courses/sosp/application.md

 ## 1. Presentation: Process overview, relocation model and system call API

-In this section, we're going to learn about processes (a.k.a applications) in Tock, and build our own applications in Rust.
+In this section, we're going to learn about processes (a.k.a applications) in Tock, and build our own applications.

 ## 2. Check your understanding